Skip to content

 6. Wayground: Best Quiz App for Classroom Practice

 Wayground, formerly Quizizz, is better than Kahoot for teachers who want self-paced practice, assignments, and reporting.
-Its public plans page highlights live and student-paced modes, gamification features, interactive lessons, flashcards, passages, and school or district controls.
+Its public plans page highlights live and student-paced modes, gamification features, presentations, flashcards, passages, and school or district controls.

 At a glanceDetails